vogelino/charlottestuby.com/content/stubyAndFischer.md

         startY: 16
         endX: 7
         endY: 19
-  - projectTitle: Léman, 2024
-    projectDescription: >-
-      *Léman* is a capsule jewelry collection composed of a necklace and a pair of earrings, both shaped after the contours of Lake Léman — the body of water along which both artists grew up.
-Sculpted in recycled silver using the lost-wax technique, the pieces trace the lake’s sinuous form, their edges cut with a saw reminiscent of the surrounding mountain facades plunging into its depths.

-      The mirror-polished surfaces reflect light like the lake itself, creating a dialogue between landscape and ornament, nature and craftsmanship.
-Minimal yet sculptural, each piece embodies a shared sense of origin and material sensitivity, transforming a familiar horizon into wearable memory.

-      Brussels, Spring 2024

-      Pictures by Simon Loiseau
-    textStartX: 0
-    textStartY: 1
-    textEndX: 3
-    textEndY: 4
-    projetImages:
-      - projectImage: /img/susannecharlottebijoux1.jpg
-        startX: 4
-        startY: 1
-        endX: 7
-        endY: 5
-      - projectImage: /img/susannecharlottebijoux2.jpg
-        startX: 0
-        startY: 3
-        endX: 4
-        endY: 6
   - projectDescription: >-
       From quilting to embroidery, clothing to works of art, this exhibition by six hands is a joyful exploration of textile techniques taking the viewer